-- The number of Chittenden County jobs in high-wage industries has declined by more than 5,000 since the year 2000; much of this has been from cutbacks at Global Foundries (formerly IBM).
-Employment in mid-wage and low-wage industries has increased slightly.
-The loss of jobs in high wage industries is not unique to this region-it is part of a larger trend that has been seen nationwide. - The construction industry has recovered since the 2008 recession, and the numbers of newly permitted projects, both housing and commercial/industrial, have reached pre-recession levels. - Global Foundries (formerly IBM) remains a strong part of the economy.
+- employers are not in the private sector, these institutions are an advantage to Chittenden County, and the economy is not overly reliant on them.
+Both are net dollar importers and are highly stable.19 - Services-providing industries have become a larger portion of the economy since 2010.
+In 2010, private goods-producing industries were 19.7% of the economy, and private services-providing industries were 65.9% of the economy.
+In 2015, the industries made up 15.2% and 69.3% of the economy respectively.20 Although several of this plan's target sectors are in goods-producing industries, there is significant diversity among service-providing industries, and they include target sectors like higher education and health care and wellness. - Employment in technology and technology-related fields is growing and becoming a key part of Vermont's economy.
+Twenty-five percent of Vermont's jobs are either in tech industries, or are tech jobs in other industries.
+These jobs pay 63% more than the average wage in Vermont, and each tech job creates two additional jobs.21 - The construction industry has recovered since the 2008 recession, and the numbers of newly permitted projects, both housing and commercial/industrial, have reached pre-recession levels.22 - Global Foundries (formerly IBM) remains a strong part of the economy.
 The information technology and analytical instruments cluster remains the most important element of traded sector employment (those industries that sell their products and services outside the region and bring new money back in, thus supporting the local, or non-traded, industries).
-Durable goods manufacturing, which includes electronics manufacturing, remains 7% of the region's GDP.
-However, following the loss of more than 4,000 jobs at Global Foundries (formerly IBM) since 2001, the long-term security of these jobs may be in question. - Resource extraction, working lands and value-added food production industries are critical components of a self-reliant and diverse economy, making a region less vulnerable to market crises.
-The protection of the rural landscape for working lands is

-- a significant contributor to our economy.
-The harvest and manufacturing of forest products is a \$1.4 billion annual industry in the state.
+Durable goods manufacturing, which includes electronics manufacturing, remains 7% of the region's GDP.23 However, following the loss of more than 4,000 jobs at Global Foundries (formerly IBM) since 2001, the long-term security of these jobs may be in question. - Resource extraction, working lands and value-added food production industries are critical components of a self-reliant and diverse economy, making a region less vulnerable to market crises.
+The protection of the rural landscape for working lands is a significant contributor to our economy.
+The harvest and manufacturing of forest products is a \$1.4 billion annual industry in the state24.
 Farms and food production are an important economic sector as well.
-Across Vermont, employment in food and beverage manufacturing increased 47% from 2009-2014, and revenue is up 58%.
-For more information on working lands in Chittenden County, see Strategy 4 and the Working Lands section in Supplement 2 Regional Analysis. - Renewable energy generation, especially solar panels and biodigesters, provide opportunities for farmers to bring in extra income by producing electricity.
+Across Vermont, employment in food and beverage manufacturing increased 47% from 2009-2014, and revenue is up 58%.25 For more information on working lands in Chittenden County, see Strategy 4 and the Working Lands section in Supplement 2 Regional Analysis. - Renewable energy generation, especially solar panels and biodigesters, provide opportunities for farmers to bring in extra income by producing electricity.
 Both net metering (using the energy produced on-site) and leasing the land to a developer may be valuable economic opportunities.
 For more information on CCRPC's goals for renewable energy generation and facility siting policies, see Strategy 2, Action 4.

-Gross Domestic Product
+Gross Domestic Product (GDP)